ccmbioinfo/ccm_benchmate/docs/project.md

 my_project.apis.ensembl.variation("rs56116432", add_annotations=False)
 ```

-The main difference is, instead of just returning the results of the api call as a dict, you will get a ApiCall dataclass.
+The main difference is, instead of just returning the results of the API call as a dict, you will get a ApiCall dataclass.

 Below is the entire code for the APICall dataclass, it is pretty self-explanatory.